Operation Reindeer: Omepepa-Namuidi-Henhombe

 The operation to attack the smaller SWAPO bases just north of the SWA border began on the morning of 6 May 1978.
 Three 32 Battalion companies advanced on the first target, with one company protecting the artillery troop while the fifth company was held in reserve.
 On lining up to attack the first target, artillery fire was called in to soften up the target.
 Due to an error in the calibration of the artillery pieces, the 32 Battalion units were shelled by their own side resulting in one death and eighteen wounded.
 The SA forces retreated south of their intended target to evacuate their wounded and the first target was attacked the next day after the artillery troop had moved forward.
-By the 8 May, SAAF helicopters were added to the attack plan and 32 Battalion troops were airlifted from one target to another with five SWAPO bases attacked that day.
-On the 9 May, the operation resumed without air support with bases being attacked throughout the day.
+By the 8th of May, SAAF helicopters were added to the attack plan and 32 Battalion troops were airlifted from one target to another with five SWAPO bases attacked that day.
+On the 9th of May, the operation resumed without air support with bases being attacked throughout the day.
 10 May was followed by further attacks on bases with several being empty of any enemy forces resulting in some of the 32 Battalion units being returned to the edge of the border.
-Though the operation officially ended on the 10 May, the last base was attacked in the early morning of the 11 May with all SADF forces back over the border by 10h00.
+Though the operation officially ended on the 10th of May, the last base was attacked in the early morning of 11 May with all SADF forces back over the border by 10h00.